The Absolute Best Time to Visit New Orleans

 January

-If you decide to visit New Orleans during January, the biggest event is going to be the Sugar Bowl.
+If you decide to visit New Orleans in January, the biggest event is going to be the Sugar Bowl.
 It is a college football playoff game that takes place every year, and tickets are exceedingly hard to come by.
 Even if you are unable to go to the game, or if you do not have any interest in going to the game, you should expect to see sports bars packed all over the city.

 February